PDF Files. They are everywhere throughout the Internet, your organization’s intranet and throughout your users’ saved

 Lockdown Nuance PDF Enterprise Video Transcript

-Hi, this is Jeremy Moskowitz, former Group Policy MVP and Founder of PolicyPak Software.
+Hi, this is Jeremy Moskowitz, Microsoft MVP, Enterprise Mobility and Founder of PolicyPak Software.
 In this video, we’re going to learn how to configure Nuance PDF Converter Enterprise using PolicyPak.

 I’ve already got Nuance installed on my computer, and I’m just a regular user here.
 As you can see, I’m logged on as a guy called “eastsalesuser4.”
 I’ll open up Nuance and go to preferences, and examine the configuration options a user has access to.
 Like any PDF converter application I have some key settings my users always want configured such as “Check spelling while typing” and for Auto-save “Automatically save document info with Auto Recovery every X minutes.”
 On “Security” there is an important setting for verifying signatures for secure PDF documents named “Verify signatures when the document is opened.”